zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/zeissmicroscopy/ZEN_Python_OAD_workshop/blob/main/workshop/notebooks/using_pylibCZIrw.ipynb)

-For more detailed information refer to the pylibCZIrw-documentation.html shipped with the source distribution of this package (see the **Download files** section).
+For more detailed information refer to the pylibCZIrw-documentation.html shipped with the source distribution of this package.

 ## Create a simple arivis Cloud Module

-the [arivis Cloud] platform does not allow to train deep learning models but also has tools to create so-called arivis Cloud modules and even workflows built upon a container infrastructure.
+The [arivis Cloud] platform does not allow to train deep learning models but also has tools to create so-called arivis Cloud modules and even workflows built upon a container infrastructure.

 ![arivis Cloud Architecture](./images/apeer_architecture.png)